revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-19. Can you perform all CRUD operations on HIVE? does HIVE allow update and delete?
+19.Can you perform all CRUD operations on HIVE? does HIVE allow update and delete?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)